History of Deportivo de A Coruña: 2004/2005: Final season of Irureta, Fran and Mauro Silva

 Depor's future looked promising when the summer of 2004 arrived.
 The European season had shown the team's enormous possibilities and Deportivo finished reasonably close to Liga champions Valencia.
 Despite the departure of Donato and Makaay one year earlier, the ageing of several squad players, and the financial difficulties, all surrounding Deportivo were hopeful.
 At the start of May coach Irureta and president Lendoiro agreed on another contract for the Basque coach.
 It would be his seventh season at the Galician club.
 Not many will have foreseen it would be his last.

-Every team needs refreshments now and then, even if the results are satisfying.
-Irureta knew that well and had been asking for them in 2003.
-And this time the situation was similar.
-But he didn't get any.
-At least not for immediate use.
-Promising Las Palmas stars Rubén and Momo arrived.
-But no one expected them to immediately occupy headlines at a team having reached the final four in Europe.
-Both players would be loaned out to Albacete and Irureta stayed empty handed.
-In fact, president Lendoiro kept on trying to make the club's situation more healthier by releasing several players.
-Legends like Naybet (after 8 seasons) and Djalminha (after 7 seasons) left the club.
-So did a well-earning defender like Djorovic.
-Other players finally saying goodbye to Deportivo were Songo’o, Jaime, José Manuel, Amavisca, Fernando, Iván Pérez and Abreu.
+New signings had been called for by manager Javier Irureta in an effort to bolster up the side.
+However, the club brought in very few new faces.
+While Rubén and Momo were signed from Las Palmas, both these players were then loaned out to Albacete.
+Instead, president of the club, Augusto César Lendoiro decided to try and better the financial state of the team by freeing up some players in order to bring down the cost of wages.
+Such players included Naybet and Djalminha who had spent eight and seven years at the club respectively, along with Djorovic the defender.

 New players did not arrive, despite a summer full of rumours about Maniche, D’Alessandro, Caneira, Pablo Ibáñez, Mascherano, Eto’o and Saviola.
 Deportivo started the pre-round Champions League matches early at Shelbourne (0-0) without new additions.
 Luque's appearance in this match ended speculations about his possible Barcelona move.
 But something definitely had changed.
 Looking back it was too difficult for the squad to be fully motivated.
 They knew a unique chance to write history had been lost because of the elimination by Porto months earlier.
 Combined with the absence of fresh blood and diminishing authority of Irureta, the season would become a disaster.
 Added was the complaint filled by Fran against the club because of financial differences.
 One of the few good news topics those weeks were the Teresa Herrera wins against Sporting Lisbon and Atlético de Madrid.